Back to Blog

 Is Trillet HIPAA compliant on every plan?

 Yes.
-Trillet includes HIPAA compliance, BAA execution, SOC 2 Type II, GDPR, TCPA, and ACMA on every plan starting at $49/month.
+Trillet includes HIPAA compliance, BAA execution, SOC 2 Type II, GDPR, and TCPA on every plan starting at $49/month with 150 minutes included (then $0.20/minute overage).
 There is no add-on fee and no tier restriction.
-A solo practitioner on the base plan gets the same compliance infrastructure as a large medical group.
+A solo practitioner on the base plan gets the same compliance controls as a large medical group.

 How much does a HIPAA violation cost?